 They thought that they were paying off their debt, and they were, but the minimum payments were set so low, and the daily compounding interests set so high (some as high as 25%) that they were paying back twice as much as the initial loan, taking well over a decade.
 This is now widely known as predatory lending, and the US government has since tried to stop some of this, such as the Credit CARD Act of 2009, the year my father died, but it didn't help them back then.
 My grandparents survived the Great Depression, and lived frugally thinking it could always return, but ironically, predatory lending was one of the causes of the Great Recession.

 That grandmother clock that my grandfather wound broke its spring and stopped working, and I replaced the internal mechanism with an electric quartz mechanism, but he no longer wound it.
 I did not know at the time that it was a harbinger of things to come, as his life stopped shortly after the clock.

 I did a lot of stupid things like that, thinking that I was improving people's lives with technology.
 I replaced our rotary phone with Touch-Tone (DTMF), so we could dial faster and use automated services.
 But the magical feeling of "dialing" the phone was lost.
-I got them a DVD player, but that meant that they didn't use the old phonograph.
+I got them a carousel CD player, but that meant that they didn't use the old phonograph.
 I got my grandfather an electric screwdriver and electric tire pump, but what was wrong with a regular screwdriver and regular tire pump?

 And I finally replaced that beautiful, 1970's-era, glowing, blue-green calculator that he used to pay his bills with a dim, grey-display LCD talking calculator.